ojasiiitd/kaggle/README.md

 # kaggle

-All teh kaggle datasets I've worked with (mostly on Jupyter notebook) using various Machine Learning models.
+All the kaggle datasets I've worked with (mostly on Jupyter notebook) using various Machine Learning models.

 Have a look at reuirements.txt for the dependencies used.